 Space probe to search for hints of hidden seas on Jupiter's frozen moons

-An Ariane 5 rocket is poised for launch Thursday to send a $1.7 billion European Space Agency probe on a roundabout 8-year voyage to Jupiter where it will study the giant planet in exhaustive detail while focusing on three of its ice-covered moons where sub-surface, possibly habitable oceans are hidden from view.
+An Ariane 5 rocket originally expected to launch Thursday is now set to take off Friday, boosting a $1.7 billion European Space Agency probe on a roundabout 8-year voyage to Jupiter where it will study the giant planet in exhaustive detail while focusing on three of its ice-covered moons where sub-surface, possibly habitable oceans are hidden from view.

 "We'll explore Jupiter and its icy moons, which are Europa, Ganymede and Callisto with a particular focus on Ganymede, which is a unique object, the only moon with magnetic field and the biggest moon of the solar system," said European Space Agency project scientist Olivier Witasse.
 "The main goal is to understand whether there are habitable environments among those icy moons around a giant planet like like Jupiter."